raafay-s/Austin-Housing-Price-Prediction/README.md

 ## Challenges:
 Several factors limited the model's performance:
-* **Missing Features**: Important drivers of home value — such as interior upgrades, views, walkability, and proximity to parks or shopping areas — were not included in the dataset.
+* **Missing Features**: Important drivers of home value, such as interior upgrades, views, walkability, and proximity to parks or shopping areas, were not included in the dataset.
 * **Non-linearity in Expensive Homes:** Luxury properties tend to have unpredictable pricing driven by subjective factors, making them harder to model with simple structural features.
 * **Limited Feature Engineering:** While basic engineered features like the bathroom-to-bedroom ratio were included, more complex features and interactions could have further improved predictive power.